0xsaad76/native-pda-creation/README.md

-# 🌀 Solana PDA Creation Example
+# Solana PDA Creation Example

 This project demonstrates how to create a **Program Derived Address (PDA)** using a custom Solana Rust program and a TypeScript client.
-It runs fully on your **local Solana validator** — no mainnet connection required.
+It runs fully on your **local Solana validator/Devnet/Mainnet**.

 ---